 What We Already Know

-Historic England is documenting the ‘footprint’ that the First World War (WW1, or World War One) has left on England’s buildings, countryside, and in her coastal waters.
-This programme of investigation and photography will continue through the 2014-2018 centenary and beyond.
+Historic England has documenting the ‘footprint’ that the First World War (WW1, or World War One) has left on England’s buildings, countryside, and in her coastal waters.
+This programme of investigation and photography will continue beyond the 2014-2018 centenary .

-The following pages give a sense of the large number and variety of places that we are investigating and what we have found so far.
+The following pages give a sense of the large number and variety of places that we have investigated.

 Why are we doing this?

 This research is crucial in documenting and preserving little-known or forgotten historic sites for future generations.
 It will lead to a new understanding of the First World War, and to the most important sites being protected.

 A century after the end of the war, reminders are all around us.
 Some, such as war memorials, will be familiar.
 But by far the majority of places associated with the First World War are unrecognised, neglected, or derelict, and many are still to be re-discovered.

 Together they bear historical witness to the unsung First Home Front.
 This was the extraordinary, often dangerous, civilian and military effort taking place within Britain that provided vital support to the armed forces during the 51 months of warfare that engulfed the world.